← Back to Articles Material Comparison

 The upfront cost of metal roofing is significantly higher than asphalt shingles, but the lifetime cost analysis often tells a different story.
 Let’s break down the true cost comparison over 30+ years.

-Quick Summary: While metal roofs cost 2-3x more upfront, they can be 30-50% less expensive over 30 years when factoring in replacements, maintenance, and energy savings.
+Short answer: While metal roofs cost 2-3x more upfront, they often cost 20-40% less over 30 years when factoring in avoided replacements, lower maintenance, and energy savings—though actual savings depend on climate, material quality, and how long you stay in the home.

 Upfront Cost Comparison